-Health plans in place before March 23, 2010, are grandfathered.
+Health plans in place before March 23, 2010 that have not substantially changed are grandfathered.
 This means that they're exempt from this requirement of the law.
 They can still charge a copay or deductible for breast-cancer-prevention care.

 If you're not sure if your health plan is grandfathered, you can call your insurance company, your state insurance department, or ask your HR department if you enroll in health insurance through work.

 Medicare.
 Medicare pays the full cost of breast cancer screening tests and prevention.